spacetelescope/drizzlepac/doc/source/catalog_generation.rst

 2.4.2.3: Assignment of flag value 8 (faint detection limit)
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-A flag value of 8 is assigned to sources whose signal to noise ratio is below a predefined value.
+A flag value of 8 is assigned to sources whose signal-to-noise ratio is below a predefined value.
 We define sources as being above the faint object limit if the following is true:

 .. math::